Islandora/islandora_solr_views/README.txt

 High priority
 -------------

-- support for multivalued fields

 Normal Priority
 ---------------

+- Query parser filter should also work as an argument
+- Query parser filter should work with dismax (checkbox?)
+- expose options how to handle multivalued fields
 - Pull in human readable names (and help texts?) for islandora solr views handlers
 - field reorder not working??